Takashi Odawara

-Takashi Odawara (小田原 貴, Odawara Takashi) is a Japanese professional footballer who plays as a midfielder for Cambodian League club Preah Khan Reach Svay Rieng.
-He previously played in the Philippines for JPV Marikina, Davao Aguilas, and United City (formerly Ceres–Negros).
+Takashi Odawara (小田原 貴, Odawara Takashi) is a Japanese professional footballer who plays as a defender for Cambodian League club Preah Khan Reach Svay Rieng.

+Career

+Odawara enjoyed a brief spell in the Philippines, for clubs such as JPV Marikina, Davao Aguilas, and United City (formerly Ceres–Negros).
 He was signed in by Ceres–Negros in 2019, and helped the club win the 2019 league and cup titles.
 He made his AFC Champions League debut in the playoff against Burmese side Shan United.

 Odawara won the 2019 Copa Paulino Alcantara Golden Ball for his defensive performance.